semodi/semodi.github.io/_pages/nyc_neighborhood.md

     Given the shorter commute time, it might be desirable for some people to live as close as possible to their workplace.
 Both, the Financial District, Midtown Manhattan are the centers of economic activity in New York.
 I have chosen the latter to calculate this distance metric.

 Datasets only cover the year of 2019.
-Due to the lack of data regarding Staten Island, I disregarded the bourough in the final analysis.
+Due to the lack of data regarding Staten Island, I disregarded the borough in the final analysis.

 ## Methods